Iced Passion Tea Lemonade – A Starbucks copycat recipe that you can SIMPLY and CHEAPLY make at home! No more $4 iced teas!

 For the vanilla simple syrup:

 - 8 oz brewed Tazo (or other brand) passion tea, chilled

 - 1 ½ tbsp vanilla simple syrup

-- To make the vanilla simple syrup: In a small saucepan, bring the water and the sugar to a low boil over medium-high, stirring until the sugar dissolves.
+- vf To make the vanilla simple syrup: In a small saucepan, bring the water and the sugar to a low boil over medium-high, stirring until the sugar dissolves.
 Once the sugar dissolves, reduce the heat to low and simmer for 10-15 minutes.
 Remove the pan from the heat, stir in the vanilla, and let the simple syrup cool.
 Transfer to a mason jar or other airtight container and store in the refrigerator.
-(See note above.)
+(See note below.)

-- To make the passion tea lemonade: Combine tea, lemonade, and 1 1/2 tbsp simple syrup in a mason jar with a lid or another sealable container.
+- To make the passion tea lemonade: Combine tea, lemonade, and 1 ½ tablespoons simple syrup in a mason jar with a lid or another sealable container.

 - Shake the mixture to combine (or stir vigorously in a glass) and pour over ice.
 Serve cold.

 The vanilla simple syrup recipe below makes considerably more syrup than you’ll need for one glass of this tea lemonade but it keeps well in the fridge for a few weeks.
 Make the whole (or half) amount and keep it for more tea lemonade or to add to coffee.
 And since you'll have more than enough simple syrup for just 1 serving of this iced passion tea lemonade, you may as well make a big batch of ice tea also.
 I steep 7 tea bags in 2 quarts of boiled water for about 10 minutes and then chill the tea in a pitcher so it's ready to mix with the vanilla syrup and lemonade.
 SO EASY!